civicrm/civicrm-wordpress-project/README.md

 #### How to upgrade to newer WP

- * Edit "bin/civi-download", changing the statement with "$WPCLI core download --version=XXX"
+ * Edit "bin/civi-download", changing the statement with "wp core download --version=XXX"
  * Destroy and recreate the demo site
    * Delete the "web" directory
    * Re-run "civi-download"
-   * Re-run "mk-wp-demo-site" or "civi-wp-startup"
+   * Re-run "civi-install" or "civi-wp-startup"

 #### How to add new WP content